werpu/mona-dish/docs/Stream.md

 resultArr == [1, 3]; //would result in true
 ```

-So in our example we wilter a simple array and remove the number two
+So in our example we have a simple array and remove the number two
 and collect the results of this operation in a new Array.

 #### iteration over a collection